robmadden/unity/unity_outline.md

 In this phase students will build the two dimensional game Pong as well as slightly more challenging three dimensional game where they navigate a ball through a maze.
 By the end of this foundation, the student should be equipped with knowledge pertaining to the Unity application, basic C# knowledge, and how Unity ties all pieces of a game together to make it a functional unit.
 All assets will be provided for his phase.

 ### Introduction to C#: why we chose it and how it will aid with our game development
-    - Dissecting Hello World (code sample provided)
+    1. Dissecting Hello World (code sample provided)
         - Syntax Conventions
         - Commenting
         - Introduction to variables, types and assignment and why we need them
         - Explaining the idea of a library or import
-    - Introduction to conditionals (modifying hello world)
+    2. Introduction to conditionals (modifying hello world)
-    - Introduction to loops (modigyin hello world)
+    3. Introduction to loops (modigyin hello world)
-    - Introduction to classes and methods (modifying hello world)
+    4. Introduction to classes and methods (modifying hello world)
         - What's a constructor?
         - Explain what visibilty on a method is and how it can be used to your advantage as a programmer
         - Explain method overloading
-    - Introduction to the most widely used data structures (modifying hello world)
+    5. Introduction to the most widely used data structures (modifying hello world)
         - Queue
         - Stack
         - Hashtable
-    - Introduction to interfaces and what they're good for
+    6. Introduction to interfaces and what they're good for
-    - Introduction to abstract classes and what they're good for
+    7. Introduction to abstract classes and what they're good for
-    - Introduction to exception handling
+    8. Introduction to exception handling
-    - Introduction to basic debugging by catching excepions and stepping through buggy code
+    9. Introduction to basic debugging by catching excepions and stepping through buggy code

-After Hello World is built, describe the major principles of Object Orient Programming and the difference between functional and object orient programming.
+    10. After Hello World is built, describe the major principles of Object Orient Programming and the difference between functional and object orient programming.
+Give good coding samples that illustrate each example.
         - Abstraction
         - Inheritence
         - Encapsulation
         - Polymorphism

 #### Time to Build our First Game, Pong